Asbestos Cladding Removal, Disposal & Demolition Cost Auckland (Scroll down to some jobs done with testimonials)

 The important thing in disposing of asbestos is to try and avoid breaking and keep that to a minimum.
 We have specially imported tools when suitable to use that minimise breakage which reduces the risk.

-Not only suitable, our methods are fast, but we have imported specialized equipment which on suitable jobs will reduce the breakages to a minimum.
-After it is all removed you will be sent a clearance certificate sent by an independent inspector who has checked the standard of the work carried out for you.
+After it is all removed you will be sent a clearance certificate sent by an independent inspector of your choice who has checked the standard of the work carried out for you.

 A Word of Caution